 The mind of psychopaths is such a fascinating concept for those that start to study it.
 We want to know what really makes them tick, and one obvious question is simply how do they view others and the world in general?
 What mindset and worldview do they take when living in the world and interacting with others?

-Psychopaths lack the ability to experience true emotion or empathy, and as such they tend to view the world with a cool detachment, often curious that other people have these vulnerabilities and weaknesses we call emotions, conscience and remorse.
-They also see life and the world as a relentless power struggle, and are therefore looking to constantly assert their power over others, mastering others before they can be mastered.
+Psychopaths tend to view the world with a cool detachment, often curious that other people have these vulnerabilities and weaknesses called emotions, conscience and remorse.
+They also see life and the world as a relentless power struggle, and are therefore looking to constantly assert their power over others, dominating others before they can be dominated.

 One thing which becomes obvious to anyone who either studies psychopaths or has dealt with a lot of them in daily life is that there are differences there, and not all psychopaths and sociopaths fit neatly into one mould or pigeon hole.